ibm-cloud-architecture/refarch-cloudnative-micro-customer/README.md

 ### REST API

 The Customer Microservice REST API is behind the Zuul Proxy, which validates the caller using signed JWT tokens.
-As such, only API exposed by API Connect are considered publically callable.
+As such, only API exposed by API Connect are considered public API.
 All Public REST API are OAuth 2.0 protected by the API Connect OAuth provider.

 - `GET /micro/customer` (public)
   - Returns all customers.
 The caller of this API must pass API Connect a valid OAuth token.
 API Connect will pass down the customer ID in the `IBM-App-User` header.
 A JSON object array is returned consisting of only users that match the customer ID (either length 0 or 1).